 FTC Disclosure: Some of the links on this page may result in compensation to the site owner when you click on them and make a purchase.

 A lot of coffee pots these days come with a hot water reservoir.
-In fact my wife bought me a decent coffee machine for Christmas in 2011 that had a hot water reservoir.
+In fact my wife bought me a decent coffee machine for Christmas back in 2011 and it had a hot water reservoir.
 She sues it for making hot tea in the morning.

 I tested the hot water reservoir not long ago just to see what temp the water came out at.
 I measured around 190 degrees in my mug meaning that it was probably a pinch higher in the chamber under the heating element.

 Many high end coffee makers report their brewing process brings the water temperature up to 200 degrees (the ideal temp for brewing coffee) but even that is 12 degrees under that of boiling water.

 For a coffee maker to boil the water the element would have to turn all the water to steam and this is something that they are just not designed to do.
 To trap that steam and maintain temperature would require engineering a new kind of device, a pressure cooker for coffee.